Logarithmic-Sobolev inequalities on non-compact Euclidean submanifolds: sharpness and rigidity: Introduction

 Here, $H$ stands for the mean curvature vector of $\Sigma$, $\nabla^\Sigma$ is the gradient associated to $\Sigma$, and the integrals are considered with respect to the natural canonical measure $d{\rm vol}_\Sigma$ on $\Sigma$.
 It is remarkable that in contrast to Brendle's Michael--Simon-type isoperimetric inequality (that is up until now sharp only for $m= 2$), inequality \eqref{Brendle-initial-inequality} is sharp for {\it any} codimension $m\geq 1$.

-The main purpose of the present paper is to prove counterparts of the logarithmic-Sobolev inequality \eqref{e-sharp-log-Sobolev} on \textit{complete}, not necessarily compact $n$-dimensional Euclidean submanifolds of $\mathbb R^{n+m}$.
+The main purpose of the present paper is to use optimal transport theory to prove counterparts of the logarithmic-Sobolev inequality \eqref{e-sharp-log-Sobolev} on \textit{complete}, not necessarily compact $n$-dimensional Euclidean submanifolds of $\mathbb R^{n+m}$.
+This problem has been recently considered by Wang, Xia and Zhang \cite{Wang-Xia-Zhang} for the special case of \textit{non-compact self-shrinkers} by the so-called ABP method used also by Brendle.
 Unlike in the compact case, see Brendle \cite{Brendle-log}, in our more general setting we need to introduce the right function space that works well to ensure that the calculations involved in our proofs are formally correct.
 In order to do that, we denote by $W^{1,2}(\Sigma,d{\rm vol}_\Sigma)=\{f\in L^2(\Sigma,d{\rm vol}_\Sigma):\nabla^\Sigma f\in L^2(\Sigma,d{\rm vol}_\Sigma)\}$ the usual space of Sobolev functions on $\Sigma$.
-Furthermore, we introduce the function space
+Furthermore, since we should also control the term $|H|f$ for $f\in W^{1,2}(\Sigma,d{\rm vol}_\Sigma)$, arising from the presence of the mean curvature, we introduce the function space